elastic/kibana/STYLEGUIDE.md

 ### Defining modules

-Angular modules are defined using a custom require module named `module`.
+Angular modules are defined using a custom require module named `ui/modules`.
 It is used as follows:

 ```js
 var app = require('ui/modules').get('app/namespace');